agile-ts/documentation/docs/quick_start/Vue.md

 :::

 Welcome to the [Vue](https://vuejs.org/) quick start guide.
-This tutorial will introduce you to AgileTs and teach you how to use its fundamental functionalities in a Vue environment.
+**This tutorial will briefly introduce you to AgileTs and teach you how to use its fundamental functionalities in a Vue environment.**
 By the time you finish this guide, you will be able to start building your own AgileTs applications.
 We recommend proceeding from top to bottom, as some parts of the tutorial build on each other.